varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-2-uncertainty/risk.md

 * {ref}`content:references:risk-aversion` is important for understanding how people choose between safe and risky options.
 This knowledge can help decision-makers develop strategies that match people’s risk preferences.

-* {ref}`content:references:measuring-risk-aversion` helps us understand risk and decision-making.
+* The {ref}`content:references:measuring-risk-aversion` helps us quantify risk and its role in decision-making.
 The model provides insights into how people weigh potential gains and losses in uncertain situations, and aid in developing strategies that align with individuals’ risk preferences.

 ```